GSS-Cogs/work-env/README.md

-A convenience for managing a virtual env for work.
+A convenience for managing a virtual env for my work.
 Will tell you if you need to update things (and handle it for you).
 Assumes you're **using a mac**.

 ## Usage